 - To calculate the profit for your business, you’ll subtract your business expenses from your income.

 - The difference goes on line 31 of Schedule C and on your 1040.

 - If this amount is $400 or more, you’ll enter it on Schedule SE, which is used for calculating your Medicare and Social Security taxes (self-employment tax).

 To jumpstart your business tax deductions, Lyft provides you with totals for some business expenses on your Driver Dashboard.
 This includes the Lyft fee, tolls, and other fees discussed above.
 It also includes the miles you drove while online.
 These are just the beginning of your business expenses.

 Deducting mileage and auto expenses: a driver’s largest tax deduction

 Your online miles can factor into one of your largest tax deductions, which is the business use of your car.
 There are two ways to calculate this important deduction:

 - Add up the actual annual expenses of operating your vehicle in service of your business.
 These expenses include gas, oil, maintenance, repairs, auto insurance, and depreciation or lease payments.

 - Or use the standard IRS mileage deduction.
-For the 2020 tax year, the rate is 57.5 cents/mile of business use.
+For 2023 the rate is 65.5 cents per mile.